Mikio Yahara

-Mikio Yahara (矢原美紀夫; born April 4, 1947 in Ehime Prefecture) is a Japanese karate expert of the Shotokan style.
+Mikio Yahara (矢原美紀夫; born April 4, 1947, in Ehime Prefecture) is a Japanese karate expert of the Shotokan style.
 He holds the rank of 10th dan.

 Biography

-Yahara was born in 1947 in Ehime Prefecture, the fourth son of a prominent family with ancient samurai roots.
+Mikio Yahara was born in Ehime Prefecture in 1947 and has deep samurai roots.
 He started his martial art training in judo.
 After studying at Kokushikan University, he became a kenshusei (or junior instructor) with the Japan Karate Association and began his career as a competitive karateka.
-In the period 1974-1984, he achieved substantial success both in kumite and kata.
+From 1974 to 1984, he achieved substantial success both in kumite and kata.

-In 2000, after a battle for leadership at the JKA, which lasted from 1987 to 1999, Yahara decided to establish his own organization, the Karatenomichi World Federation that promotes Yahara's core concept of "one killing blow".
+In 2000, Mikio Yahara founded the Karatenomichi World Federation (KWF) to pursue the true way of karate as a unique way of martial arts.
+As of 2023, he is the grandmaster of this large global organization spanning 63 countries.

+Having earned the trust of political, business, and other important figures around the world, Grandmaster Yahara remains active today.
+Mikio Yahara leads International Security Service and utilizes karate to protect dignitaries.